 When and Where?

-Math pentathlon club will meet at AHB, after school on Wednesdays beginning on September 12th and going until mid-April.
+Math pentathlon club will meet at AHB, after school on Wednesdays beginning mid-September and going until mid-April.
 Exact dates will be sent out once we know the tournament dates, which are usually on a Saturday in April.
-Division I includes students in K–1st grade, while Division II includes 2nd–3rd graders.
+Division I includes students in K–1st grade, Division II includes 2nd–3rd graders and Division III includes 4th–5th graders.
 The tournaments for each division are on different dates.

 How Much Does It Cost?